Discounts and allowances: Seasonal discount

+Spaving

+Spaving (a portmanteau of "spending" and "saving") is a marketing strategy in which consumers are encouraged to spend money to gain access to savings.
+Spaving offers include free shipping at a certain threshold and "buy one, get one free" deals.

 Dealing with trade

 Bargaining

 Bargaining is where the seller and the buyer negotiate a price below the original selling price.

 Trade discount

 Trade discounts, also called functional discounts, are payments to distribution channel members for performing some function.
 Examples of these functions are warehousing and shelf stocking.
 Trade discounts are often combined to include a series of functions, for example 20/12/5 could indicate a 20% discount for warehousing the product, an additional 12% discount for shipping the product, and an additional 5% discount for keeping the shelves stocked.
 Trade discounts are most frequent in industries where retailers hold the majority of the power in the distribution channel (referred to as channel captains).

 Trade discounts are given to try to increase the volume of sales being made by the supplier.

 The discount described as trade rate discount is sometimes called "trade discount".

 Trade discount is the discount allowed on retail price of a product or something.

 for e.g. Retail price of a cream is 25 and trade discount is 2% on 25.